Everything You Need To Know To Successfully Grow Your Own Cut Flower Garden In Your Own Backyard

 How To Cut And Arrange Your Cut Flowers For Beautiful Home Grown Bouquets

-Once your garden is producing blooms, it’s time to start cutting and arranging your flowers for beautiful bouquets.
+Once your garden starts producing blooms, it’s time to start cutting and arranging your flowers for beautiful bouquets.
 At first it may seem hard to cut your beautiful blooming plants, but remember this is a cutting garden and the more you cut, the more blooms you will have.
+I always joke that the first cut is the deepest.
+If you want long stems, you need to cut deep on your plants.
+This is especially true for zinnias and cosmos.
+The more you cut, the more they keep producing.
+Also, it’s important to dead head and remove any dead flowers.
+By doing this, you signal to the plant that it needs to keep producing more stems.

 Best Time of Day To Cut Flowers